RichMendonca/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# The travels of Mandonkey

-I'm glad you are here.
-I plan to talk about ...
+This blog is going to provide my personal insights into the world